ABBA: Recording process

-ABBA were perfectionists in the studio, working on tracks until they got them right rather than leaving them to come back to later on.
-They spent the bulk of their time within the studio; in separate 2021 interviews Ulvaeus stated they may have toured for only 6 months while Andersson said they played fewer than 100 shows during the band's career.
+ABBA were perfectionists in the studio, working on tracks until they got them right, rather than leaving them to come back to later.
+They spent the bulk of their time within the studio; in separate 2021 interviews Ulvaeus stated they may have toured for only 6 months, while Andersson said they played fewer than 100 shows during the band's career.
+However, counting shorter 30- to 60-minute concerts during their Folkpark tours, the group in fact played over 200 shows.

-The band created a basic rhythm track with a drummer, guitarist and bass player, and overlaid other arrangements and instruments.
+The band created a basic rhythm track with a drummer, guitarist, and bass player, and overlaid other arrangements and instruments.
 Vocals were then added, and orchestra overdubs were usually left until last.

 Fältskog and Lyngstad contributed ideas at the studio stage.
-Andersson and Ulvaeus played them the backing tracks and they made comments and suggestions.
+Andersson and Ulvaeus played them the backing tracks, and they made comments and suggestions.
 According to Fältskog, she and Lyngstad had the final say in how the lyrics were shaped.